-Short answer: the main Amsterdam canal cruise departure points cluster around the city centre for easy access: Central Station, Anne Frank House and the Rosewood area are KINboatâs flexible boarding locations.
-Each spot puts you on the UNESCO canal ring within minutes and connects smoothly with public transport and top sights.
+Short answer: Amsterdam canal cruise departure points cluster around the city centre for easy access.
+Central Station, Anne Frank House and Leidseplein are our three flexible boarding locations, each placing you on the UNESCO canal ring within minutes.
+Whether you are planning a sightseeing cruise, a romantic trip or a private group tour, all three spots connect smoothly with public transport, top attractions and the iconic gabled streets of the Jordaan.

 Amsterdam canal cruise departure points: where to board (Central Station, Anne Frank House, Leidseplein, Damrak)

-Central Station â the main hub
+Central Station — the main hub

-If youâre arriving by train or meeting friends from different parts of the city, Central Station is the most convenient departure point.
-From here, boats slip onto Herengracht, Prinsengracht and Keizersgracht within minutes, and youâre steps from Dam Square and the Old Centre.
+If you are arriving by train or meeting friends from different parts of the city, Central Station is the most convenient Amsterdam canal cruise departure point.
+From here, boats slip onto Herengracht, Prinsengracht and Keizersgracht within minutes, and you are steps from Dam Square and the Old Centre.
+This is also the easiest spot to reach by metro, tram or bus, making it the go-to choice when you want to get on the water without losing time navigating unfamiliar streets.

 Best for: first-timers, tight schedules, seamless connections.

-Anne Frank House â straight into the western canals
+Anne Frank House — straight into the western canals

 Best for: photographers, architecture lovers, Jordaan explorers.

-Leidseplein â museum quarter convenience
+Leidseplein — museum quarter convenience

 Best for: museum days, golden-hour sails, a calmer start.

-Damrak â Old Centre access
+Damrak — Old Centre access

-Running from Central Station toward Dam Square, Damrak departure points place you at the edge of medieval Amsterdamâideal if youâre combining your canal cruise with a walking tour of the Old Centre.
-Boarding can feel lively here; youâre in the heart of the action.
+Running from Central Station toward Dam Square, Damrak departure points place you at the edge of medieval Amsterdam, ideal if you are combining your canal cruise with a walking tour of the Old Centre.
+Boarding here feels lively; you are in the heart of the action, surrounded by the bustle that has defined this waterfront for centuries.
+Note that we do not operate from Damrak ourselves, but it remains a useful reference point when comparing where Amsterdam canal cruises leave from across different providers.

 Best for: pairing a cruise with Old Town sights and shopping streets.